 - Walking your dog through the neighborhood and letting them meet and greet with people willing to interact with them.

-- Walking your dog through the neighborhood and stopping by different locations like playgrounds and local dog-friendly stores to see more people and environments.
+- Walking your dog through the neighborhood and stopping by different locations like playgrounds, dog parks and local dog-friendly stores to see more people and environments.

 - Setting up a “snuffle mat” for your dog and scattering treats over the mat for them to recover (the more fragrant the treats, the better).